Ace Hotel, New Orleans

 This 184,000 square foot development restores an existing 9-story circa 1920s building with Art Deco elements while complementing it with a contemporary 4-story addition to create a timeless boutique hotel.

-This 184,000 square foot development centered around the renovation of an existing 9-story circa 1928 building with Art Deco elements.
 Once the home of the largest furniture store in the South, the building was designed by the architect of Huey P. Long’s Louisiana State Capitol—Weiss, Dreyfous and Seiferth.
 A mid-century renovation drastically changed the entryway to the building, infilling the vestibule with an aluminum storefront system with mirrored glass, and replacing the original wood-framed double hung windows with fixed aluminum storefront windows that did not reflect the building’s historic character.
 Our renovation sought to restore the existing building to its original appearance.
 The entryway was restored, and in replacing the 1970s windows with a custom high-performance window system, the profiles and site lines were restored to match those of the original building.

 The Ace Hotel is located on a corner lot in the historic Warehouse District, within walking distance of a gourmet grocery, upscale retail establishments, and a variety of fine dining options.